Zaid-Ajaj/Fable.Remoting/documentation/src/modeling-authentication.md

 > Note: the following modeling technique is the *recommended* implementation of auth when using Fable.Remoting.
 However, it is not the only way and it is still possible to use Http  mechanisms (headers/cookies) to secure your end points, see [Implicit Authentication](implicit-authentication.md).

-The following API models a book store interface with some of the functions requiring the user to be logged in and other functions to publicly available.
+The following API models a book store interface with some of the functions requiring the user to be logged in and other functions publicly available.
 We use stateless tokens that we pass around to authenticate or authorize the users:

 ```fs
 // Shared.fs